 DCISC Committee Member Robert J. Budnitz, Ph.D.

-On October 10, 2007, Robert J. Budnitz, Ph.D., was appointed by California Attorney General Edmund G. Brown Jr. to a term on the Committee expiring June 30, 2010.
-On April 15, 2010, the Attorney General announced the reappointment of Dr. Budnitz to a second three year term on the Committee commencing July 1, 2010 through June 30, 2013.
-At a regular meeting on June 27, 2013, the CPUC ratified its President’s selection of Dr. Budnitz as one of two candidates for appointment by Attorney General Kamala Harris to serve a three-year term on the DCISC for the period July 1, 2013 to June 31, 2016.
-No appointment having been made for that period, Dr. Budnitz continued to serve on the DCISC pending reappointment or replacement.
-On July 7, 2016, Attorney General Harris announced her reappointment of Dr. Budnitz to a three-year term on the Committee commencing July 1, 2016 and expiring June 30, 2019.
+On October 10, 2007, Robert J. Budnitz, Ph.D. was appointed by California Attorney General Edmund G. Brown Jr. to a term on the Committee expiring June 30, 2010.
+On April 15, 2010, Attorney General Brown announced the reappointment of Dr. Budnitz to a second three-year term on the Committee commencing July 1, 2010 through June 30, 2013.
+On June 27, 2013, the CPUC ratified its President’s selection of Dr. Budnitz as one of two candidates for appointment by Attorney General Kamala Harris to serve a three-year term on the DCISC for the period July 1, 2013 to June 30, 2016.
+During that period, Dr. Budnitz continued to serve as a member of the Committee pending his reappointment or replacement.
+On July 7, 2016, Attorney General Harris announced the reappointment of Dr. Budnitz to serve a three-year term on the Committee commencing July 1, 2016 through June 30, 2019.